CAS735-F23/macrun-archless-team/README.md

 ### Auto Test

-We automate the testing of our services using GitHub Actions (CI/CD).
+We automate the testing of our services using GitHub Actions CI.
 You can view the test results at:

 - <https://github.com/CAS735-F23/macrun-archless-team/actions/workflows/test.yml>